Perfect In Case of Slips or Falls!

 Chapel Hill, North Carolina

-Chapel Hill is a town in Orange and Durham Counties in the U.S. state of North Carolina.
-Its population was 57,233 in the 2010 census, making Chapel Hill the 15th-largest city in the state.
-Chapel Hill, Durham, and the state capital, Raleigh, make up the corners of the Research Triangle (officially the Raleigh–Durham–Chapel Hill combined statistical area), with a total population of 1,998,808.[4]
+Chapel Hill is a town in Orange, Durham and Chatham counties in the U.S. state of North Carolina.
+Its population was 61,960 in the 2020 census, making Chapel Hill the 17th-largest municipality in the state.
+Chapel Hill, Durham, and the state capital, Raleigh, make up the corners of the Research Triangle (officially the Raleigh–Durham–Cary combined statistical area), with a total population of 1,998,808.[3]

 The town was founded in 1793 and is centered on Franklin Street, covering 21.3 square miles (55 km2).
-It contains several districts and buildings listed on the National Register of Historic Places, as well as the University of North Carolina at Chapel Hill, UNC Health Care, and many murals.
+It contains several districts and buildings listed on the National Register of Historic Places.
+The University of North Carolina at Chapel Hill and UNC Health Care are a major part of the economy and town influence.
+Local artists have created many murals.

 Chapel Hill - Latest - Google News Google News